3D printed buildings in Dubai are making an impression around the world. Here’s why. And here’s how it works.

 3D printed buildings in Dubai are really turning heads.
 The United Arab Emirates launched an initiative in 2018 to become a world leader in 3D printed construction technology.
 The country’s capital and largest city, Dubai, is already home to the world’s largest 3D printed office building.

 The Arabic country is committed to becoming an innovator in the space to offer affordable and eco-friendly solutions to its community.
 Dubai hopes to lead the world in additive manufacturing as a way to enhance its leadership as a center of technology.

 3D printed buildings in Dubai will be more and more commonplace.
 Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the United Arab Emirates, has pledged that by 2030, 25% of all new construction in Dubai will be 3D printed.
-This will include government facilities and parks, buildings for humanitarian causes and mobile homes, galleries, stores, residential structures and more.
+This will include all types of real estate in Dubai, including government facilities and parks, buildings for humanitarian causes and mobile homes, galleries, stores, residential structures and more.

 Dubai is a modern, luxurious city in the heart of the desert.
 Interestingly, roughly 85% of Dubai’s population is foreign, and an estimated 15% are Emirates.
 Arabic is the official language and Islam is the official religion.

 And it is in this vibrant and diverse city that 3D printing construction is making its world debut as an option for useful and beautiful construction rather than simply a curiosity.

 But how does it work?
 And what is the attraction to 3D printed homes and offices?

 Need Translations for Your Construction Project?Construction Translation Services | Learn More!